 Student's Name (Please Print) This form is good for school year This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.
-The following must be provided for the student to be eligible to self-administer

-The following must be provided for the student to be eligible to self-administer asthma rescue inhalers and/or auto-injectable epinephrine.
+The following must be provided for the student to be eligible to self-administer asthma rescue inhalers and/or auto-injectable ep pinephrine.
 Eligibility is only valid for this school for the current academic year.